anishn1/Stock-Portfolio-Tracker/README.md

 # Stock-Portfolio-Tracker

-A Python/Streamlit web application for tracking stock portfolios and visualising its performance over time to calculate overall returns, though the Yahoo Finance API.
+A Python/Streamlit web application for tracking stock portfolios and visualising its performance over time to calculate overall returns, through the Yahoo Finance API.

 Features:
 - Supports investments in multiple currencies with automatic conversion to GBP
-- Add multiple stock investments
 - Tracks current value and profits for each investment
+- Supports multiple stock investments per portfolio
 - Built using Streamlit for responsive web interface

 ### Installation